matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 1. Building the `base` image that we can then use to run our tests
 2. Using the `base` image to run our tests
 3. Starting the service and database with docker-compose
-4. Running a script that checks the health of the service so that we run our integration tests once the service is up
+4. Running a script that checks the health of the service so that we run our end to end tests once the service is up
 5. Building the container image for our tests and running them in the same network as the service
 6. Tearing down our service and database

 You can see that we added a new step that previously was done manually: service healthcheck.
-This is so that the integration tests only run once the service is ready:
+This is so that the tests only run once the service is ready:
 ```bash
 #!/bin/bash